dtrussel/dtrussel.github.io/_posts/2020-03-23-Build-your-own-linux-distro.md

 to your OS.
 Since `CMake` is quite popular and I often use it for my projects, we will add a recipe that builds a cmake project.

+# Add an own recipe

-Rename our recipe to the name of the library which we want to add to our layer:
+Now we will rename our recipe to the name of the library which we want to add to our layer:
 ```
 cd meta-foundation
 mv recipes-example recipes-support